 Chapters are divided based on the type of baked good: Cookies, Cakes, Yeasted Cakes, Tortes and Strudels, Savories, Breads and Rolls, Christmas Favorites, and Basics.

-Measurements are listed in US Customary and Metric.
-I appreciate that the recipe titles are labeled in German and English.
-Each includes a detailed headnote with background information, inspiration, guidance, and storage tips.
 The photography is provided by Aubrie Pick.
 Many of the recipes (about 31) include a beautifully-styled photo of the finished product, full to half page.
-I do wish there had been more included, particularly for those who are unfamiliar with what the recipes should look like.
 You will also find some gorgeous scenery of Berlin.

 Quarkstollen (Quark-Almond Sweet Bread)

 This Quarkstollen is best the day it is made.
-Weiss recommends storing it at room temperature wrapped in plastic to extend the life to 3-4 days or slicing and toasting the stale stollen for breakfast.
+Luisa recommends storing it at room temperature wrapped in plastic to extend the life to 3-4 days or slicing and toasting the stale stollen for breakfast.

 Notable ingredients

 High fat, European-style butter is recommended for the Quarkstollen and other recipes in this book.
 European-style butter is a cultured butter that has a longer churning time to produce a higher fat content (at least 82%) compared to its American counterpart.
-This creates a richer and lightly sour flavor with a lower water content that is perfect for baking.
-It is becoming more common in larger supermarkets.
-I haven’t tried it yet, but you can also make your own cultured butter.

 Other Treats